 Sponsored by USENIX, the Advanced Computing Systems Association.

-The 13th USENIX Workshop on Cyber Security Experimentation and Test (CSET '20) will be co-located with the 29th USENIX Security Symposium and will take place August 10, 2020, at the Boston Marriott Copley Place in Boston, MA, USA.
+The 13th USENIX Workshop on Cyber Security Experimentation and Test (CSET '20) will be co-located with the 29th USENIX Security Symposium and will take place August 10, 2020.

 What is CSET all about?
 For 12 years, the USENIX Workshop on Cyber Security Experimentation and Test (CSET) has been an important and lively space for presenting research and discussing “meta” topics related to reliability, validity, reproducibility, and scalability in cybersecurity and cybersecurity research, including: cybersecurity evaluation and measurement, experiment design, benchmarks, datasets, tools, simulations, testbeds, and education.